-- 1. Use mysqlbackup with the --only-innodb option to back up the InnoDB installation. - 2.
+- 1. Use mysqlbackup with the --only-innodb or --only-innodb-with-frm option to back up the InnoDB installation. - 2.
 Run mysqlbackup ... apply-log to create a consistent version of the backup database. - 3.
 Start a second (dummy) mysqld server on the backup and let it clean up the .ibd files in the backup.
 Wait for the cleanup to end. - 4.
 Shut down the dummy mysqld server. - 5.
 Take a clean .ibd file from the backup.